dennisdoomen/reflectorator/README.md

 ## What's so special about that?

-Nothing really, but it offers that functionality through a content-only NuGet package.
+Nothing really, but it offers that functionality through a content-only NuGet package that relies on C# 12.
 In other words, you can use this package in your own packages, without the need to tie yourself to the Reflectify package.
 Oh, and it's used by [an open-source project](https://fluentassertions.com/) with over 400 million downloads.

 ## How do I use it?

-Simple, to get the properties of a type, add the `Reflectify` NuGet package and use
+Simple, to get the properties of a type, add the `Reflectify` NuGet package to a project that targets at least C# 12 and use

 ```csharp
 using Reflectify;